-We would like to offer you a great holiday in one of our four high-quality, well-equipped and comfortable cottages, situated around our own home (which is also our B&B) in the heart of rural North Devon, within walking distance of the village of Bradworthy.
+We would like to offer you a great holiday in one of our four high-quality, well-equipped and comfortable cottages, situated around our own home in the heart of rural North Devon, within walking distance of the village of Bradworthy.

 Located just ten miles from some superb beaches, close to many wonderful walks, and with friendly local pubs offering good food, this is a great location in any season.
 As well as the gardens and tennis court you will also be able to enjoy Hidden Lakes Meadow, a peaceful spot to relax and enjoy the wildlife, with two lakes (one for coarse fishing) and a six acre meadow, ideal for dogs and children to let off steam!

 Each cottage has its own character and period features .

 The cottages vary in size from one to three bedrooms and if all the cottages are taken together then it is possible to sleep up to fifteen guests.